 - a.
 Administration: - i.
 Administration provides public education and outreach concerning heat; coordinates with state, regional and local entities (including non-governmental organizations) to ensure the dissemination of heat related information; preparing official public information releases for the media and policy recommendations, and additional surveillance and coordination between health department divisions for response. - b.
-The Division of Communicable Disease Prevention and Public Health Preparedness: - i.
-This Division is responsible for collecting information and reporting on heat related illness and death from medical transport, hospital emergency rooms and the Jackson County Medical Examiner's office (816-881-6600). - ii. - B. Office of Emergency Management (OEM) (816-513-8640, 816-301-6260 Duty)
+The Public Health Preparedness Program: - i.
+This program is responsible for collecting information and reporting on heat related illness and death from medical transport, hospital emergency rooms and the Jackson County Medical Examiner's office (816-881-6600). - B. Office of Emergency Management (OEM) (816-513-8640, 816-301-6260 Duty)